fluentpython/orablog/idiomatic.rst

         print(c)

 Using ``while`` in the first example not only makes it more verbose, it also hides the intent of the loop.
 If a loop is intended to iterate over items in a sequence (or any iterable), using ``for`` makes that intent clear.

-Now suppose you want to list the vowels that in a word.
+Now suppose you want to list the vowels in a word.
 Here's one way to do it:

 ::